MY MATTHEW 11:12 TESTIMONY

 Some years back, I had a big challenge.
 I wept and wept, but my tears brought me nothing.
 The Holy Spirit then gave me a verse in my sleep one night to let me know that I was not serious at all about getting the matter resolved.
 He didn’t quote the verse - He just simply said "Matthew 11:12".
 I was not good at memorizing Bible verses at the time, so I had to dash to my Bible when I woke up.
 "I see," I said, when I read the verse.
 Then I did the needful.
-I got my victory the next day, and continually had my needs met.
+I got my victory the very next day, and have continually lived a victorious life in Christ since then.

 People and certain versions of the Bible give different interpretations to the text in Matthew 11:12, but the Holy Spirit gives understanding.
 It means: PRESSING TO FINISH YOUR RACE: Pressing to resist temptation, pressing to fulfill God’s purpose for your life, pressing to obtain your blessings (spiritual and temporal) as if you would grab them violently.
 In other words: Doing so with fervent prayers, worship, praise, much zeal, and serious commitment.